MahmadSharaf/Cheat-Sheets/Machine Learning/Neural Networks.md

 - Different activation/output functions can be chosen for different layers, don’t need to be the same, although all neurons in same layer will use same activation
 - The activation functions are also hyperparameters of the NN, and need to be tuned by using a validation set, to figure out what choices perform best.
+- The network is initialized with initial values for the neurons weights and biases.

 ### 1. Forward Propagation/Pass